Amortized Analysis via Coalgebra: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank Max New, Yue Niu, and David Spivak for insightful conversations that directly impacted the direction of this work and Zachary Battleman, Runming Li, Parth Shastri, and Jonathan Sterling for fruitful adjacent collaboration that contributed broader inspiration.
+Additionally, the authors thank the anonymous thank the anonymous reviewers for their thoughtful comments.
 This material is based upon work supported by the United States Air Force Office of Scientific Research under grant number FA9550-21-0009 (Tristan Nguyen, program manager) and the National Science Foundation under grant number CCF-1901381.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the AFOSR or NSF.